ToumiYassine/PL300/pl-300-reponses.md

 Which	three	actions	should	you	perform	in	sequence?
 To	answer,	move	the	appropriate	actions	from	the	list	of actions	to	the	answer	area	and	arrange	them	in	the	correct	order.
 Select	and	Place:
+Answer:
+Explanation:
 Step	1:	["The	solution	must	minimize	development	time",	so:] format	the	data	as	a	table
 Step	2:
 From	powerbi.com,	import	Excel1	as	a	dataset.
 Step	3:
 From	powerbi.com,	add	a	tile	for	the	Excel1	dataset	to	DashboarA.
 Reference:
 https://docs.microsoft.com/en-us/power-bi/create-reports/service-from-excel-to-stunning-report